roebi/github-api-get/README.md

 Type: `String`

-The github project namen of the project of a user login
+The github project name of the project of a user login

 #### infoLog